yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * @return The preferredLanguage of this User.
+         * @return The preferredLanguage of this user.
          */
         public String getPreferredLanguage() {
             return preferredLanguage;
         }

         /**
-         * @param preferredLanguage The preferredLanguage to set to this User.
+         * @param preferredLanguage The preferredLanguage to set to this user.
          */
         public void setPreferredLanguage(String preferredLanguage) {
             this.preferredLanguage = preferredLanguage;
         }

         /**
-         * @return The postalCode of this User.
+         * @return The postalCode of this user.
          */
         public String getPostalCode() {
             return postalCode;
         }

         /**
-         * @param postalCode The postalCode to set to this User.
+         * @param postalCode The postalCode to set to this user.
          */
         public void setPostalCode(String postalCode) {
             this.postalCode = postalCode;
         }

         /**
-         * @return The physicalDeliveryOfficeName of this User.
+         * @return The physicalDeliveryOfficeName of this user.
          */
         public String getPhysicalDeliveryOfficeName() {
             return physicalDeliveryOfficeName;
         }

         /**
-         * @param physicalDeliveryOfficeName The physicalDeliveryOfficeName to set to this User Object.
+         * @param physicalDeliveryOfficeName The physicalDeliveryOfficeName to set to this User object.
          */
         public void setPhysicalDeliveryOfficeName(String physicalDeliveryOfficeName) {
             this.physicalDeliveryOfficeName = physicalDeliveryOfficeName;
         }

         /**
-         * @return The passwordPolicies of this User.
+         * @return The passwordPolicies of this user.
          */
         public String getPasswordPolicies() {
             return passwordPolicies;